 Dr Olsen is a research scientist with a particular expertise in raptors.
 Her experience and interests are broad, ranging from wildlife management to behavioural ecology.
-She has prepared a number of national and state recovery plans, is a long-time consultant to the Australian Government Department of the Environment and Heritage's Environment Australia's Norfolk Island owl recovery program and works as an occasional consultant on other matters of national and local environmental interest.
-Dr Olsen is a member of Birdlife Australia's Threatened Species Committee, tasked with the preparation of The Action Plan for Australian Birds, which informs the Australian government and feeds directly into the IUCN Red List.
-Dr Olsen has published a number of research papers, books and popular articles on a diversity of subjects including conservation, threatened species and pest management.
+She has prepared national and state recovery plans, is a long-time consultant to the Australian Government Department of the Environment and Heritage's Environment Australia's Norfolk Island owl recovery program and works as an occasional consultant on other matters of national and local environmental interest.
+Dr Olsen is a member of Birdlife Australia's Threatened Species Committee, tasked with the preparation of The Action Plan for Australian Birds, which informs the Australian Government and feeds directly into the IUCN Red List.
+Dr Olsen has published research papers, books and popular articles on a diversity of subjects including conservation, threatened species and pest management.